Kizel Pre-Trial Detention Centre No. 2

 “There were batteries, but because they opened the windows, they didn’t help.
 Once, I remember it was about -30 °C (-22 °F).
 That’s Kizel, it’s very cold there.
 I think there’s snow there even in summer,” he added.

 “They beat everyone very badly, wherever they could.
-They could hit you and just knock out an organ,” said another service member released from captivity.
+They could hit you and rupture an organ,” said another service member released from captivity.

 News